Daniel Melnick: Head of MGM

 In February 1972, Melnick was hired by Metro-Goldwyn-Mayer as head of production.
 At that time, MGM was in a financial decline with the studio scaling back production but while head of the studio, he produced several well-received films including the 1975 Neil Simon comedy The Sunshine Boys (1975) and Paddy Chayefsky's Network, directed by Sidney Lumet, a biting satire of television production that was credited with boosting the studio's financial performance during 1976.
 Melnick also mined the studio's extensive archives to create the successful series of That's Entertainment! compilation films showcasing classic movies from MGMs heydey as Hollywood's most prestigious film studio.
+In 1976, he left MGM to start IndieProductions (later known as The IndieProd Company) at Columbia Pictures.

 Columbia

 He was hired by Columbia Pictures as its president in June 1978 to replace David Begelman, who had resigned in the wake of an embezzlement scandal.
 There he oversaw the development of the 1978 picture Midnight Express and the 1979 films Kramer vs. Kramer and The China Syndrome.

 In 1980, he moved to 20th Century Fox where he completed Bob Fosse's All That Jazz, with Fox paying for filming that Columbia would not finance.
 That same year he produced Altered States with Warner Brothers, an adaptation of a Chayefsky novel that Columbia was unwilling to fund.
-Shortly after that, he started The IndieProd Company to set up his own projects after his mismanagement at Columbia, that given a right of first refusal to produce projects.
+Shortly after that, he resurrected The IndieProd Company to set up his own projects after his mismanagement at Columbia, that given a right of first refusal to produce projects.

 Later years

 Melnick's later films included the 1987 Steve Martin comedy Roxanne, an adaption of the classic play Cyrano de Bergerac, Mountains of the Moon in 1990, the 1991 Steve Martin comedy L.A.
 Story, and the action comedy Blue Streak (1999), which was his final film credit.
 Through The IndieProd Company, Carolco Pictures acquired the company in 1987.
-In the late 1980s/early 1990s, the company set up a joint partnership with Rastar Productions to start a joint venture Rastar/IndieProd, headed by Nancy Tanen and Tracy Barone, both of them would eventually join Channel Productions briefly in 1993.
+In 1989, the company set up a joint partnership with Rastar Productions to start a joint venture Rastar/IndieProd at Carolco Pictures, headed by Nancy Tanen and Tracy Barone, both of them would eventually join Channel Productions briefly in 1993.
 In 1992, Carolco sold off IndieProd, becoming an independent production company once again, and received a four-year $350 million distribution pact with TriStar Pictures and Japan Satellite Broadcasting in order to invest money into their own films.